-I am a Council Member of the Economic History Society (inc. on Executive Committee); British Commission for Maritime History; Centre for Port and Maritime History (Liverpool); Historic Society of Lancashire and Cheshire;
+I am a Council Member of the Economic History Society (inc. on Executive Committee) and Chair of the Women's Committee; British Commission for Maritime History; Centre for Port and Maritime History (Liverpool); Historic Society of Lancashire and Cheshire;

 I have been asked to give keynote papers on interdisciplinarity and social network analysis, For example at the British Commission for Maritime History 'New Researchers' Conference', Liverpool Mar 2019; 'Negotiating Networks: New Research on Networks in Social and Economic History', IHR, 2018 and for 'Port City Lives: Mobilities, Networks, Encounters', Liverpool, Sep 2012.

 The modules I teach reflect my broad interest in Atlantic History and especially the British-Atlantic economy.
 I teach on the following modules:

 - The British Slave Trade and Abolition (special subject)